kyverno/website/content/en/docs/kyverno-cli/usage/apply.md

 Example:

-Applying a policy to a resource with a policy exception
+Applying a policy to a resource with a policy exception.

 Policy manifest (`policy.yaml`):